devetry/skills-front-end/studios/flicklist/5/README.md

 The last step is to add some CSS and make everything look tidy.
 No guidance on this one!
 You got this.
 Just compare your version to the demo and rig up some CSS rules to make it work.

 One hint, regarding your carousel: remember that a `<ul>`, by default, has some padding on the left side.

+### 6. Challenge tasks!

+#### 6a.
+Make the carousel advance automatically (on a timer)

+In the example, the carousel moves on it's own every few seconds.
+That's a feature built-in to the jQuery-controlled code, but we can implement it without too much trouble.

+We've talked about the `setTimeout` function a couple of times during class.
+Use it to call `nextImg` every five seconds or so.
+Hint: part of the job of doing a rotation is scheduling the *next* rotation.

+Extra tough: sometimes the user will click the 'next' or 'previous' buttons on their own, and the timer will fire just afterwards.
+That makes for a jarring user experience.
+Try and figure out how to keep that from happening.

+#### 6b.
+Use transitions to animate the carousel

+Check out [animate.css](https://daneden.github.io/animate.css/), as well as the [vue docs on transitions](https://vuejs.org/v2/guide/transitions.html).

+This is a tougher challenge.
+It may require changing how we render the items in the carousel from a list of pictures to just one picture at a time.

 ## Commit and Push on Git